cisco-asp/asp-srv6-lab/README.md

 # Features

+This project has been modified from it's original form and is meant to be run in dcloud on ContainerLabs hosts.
+Authors: Marty Fierbaugh (mfierbau@cisco.com), Chris Olson (christoo@cisco.com)

 Features in this playbook:
- - Segment Routing using ISIS or OSPF
+ - Segment Routing v6 uSID using ISIS
  - Transport Independant Loop Free Alternate (TI-LFA)
  - Flexable Algorithm
  - Core [QOS](Qos.md)
+ - Model-Driven Telemetry
+ - Segment Routing Performance Measurement (SR-PM)
+ - BGP with PIC Edge/Core

 # Usage